tcmoorer/CSCI-215/06 - Functions, Style and Best Practices/README.md

 ## Overview

-Functions isolate sections of code that perform specific taks so that they can be reused.
+Functions isolate sections of code that perform specific tasks so that they can be reused.
 The use of common coding styles and best practices within teams and organizations improve the quality, consistency, and maintainability of application code.